igormiguell/APatchDocs/docs/faq.md

 We cannot support Shamiko due to its proprietary.

 ::: danger
-**Any issues caused by using Shamiko won't be supported by APatch developers.
+**Any issues caused by using Shamiko will not be supported by APatch developers.
 Use at your own risk.**
 :::

 ## Zygisk support? {#zygisk-support}